pingcap/docs-tidb-operator/en/modify-tidb-configuration.md

 ## Modify configuration for TiDB, TiKV, and other components

-For TiDB and TiKV, if you [dynamically modify their configuration](https://docs.pingcap.com/tidb/stable/dynamic-config/) using SQL statements, after you upgrade or restart the cluster, the configurations of some components might be overwritten by the `TidbCluster` CR.
-This leads to invalid online configuration update.
+For TiDB and TiKV, if you [dynamically modify their configuration](https://docs.pingcap.com/tidb/stable/dynamic-config/) using SQL statements, after you upgrade or restart the cluster, the configurations will be overwritten by those in the `TidbCluster` CR.
+This leads to the online configuration update being invalid.
 Therefore, to persist the configuration, you must directly modify their configurations in the `TidbCluster` CR.

 For TiFlash, TiCDC, and Pump, you can only modify their configurations in the `TidbCluster` CR.